ryanlelek/Raneto/content/usage/creating-pages.md

 [syntax guide](http://daringfireball.net/projects/markdown/syntax) for more information.
 Pages can also contain regular HTML.

-At the top of a page you must place a block comment to specify certain attributes of the page.
-For the moment only a title is required but you can also add a description which will be used by search engines.
+At the top of a page you can place a block comment to specify certain attributes of the page.
+For example you can specify the page title or a description to be used by search engines.
+Specifying page meta is optional.

 	/*
 	Title: My Page Title
 	Description: Optional description for search engines
 	*/

+Note that if no meta title is specified the filename will be used to generate a page title.

 You can also use certain variables in your Markdown pages which will be replaced with the values you set in [your config](%base_url%/usage/configuration).